jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/properties_and_methods.md

 | saveExp | Saves the results and a summary of your optimistion |
 | plotBounds | Plots an outline of the input parameter bounds |

-These are the methods that the *startExp* method calls, and that you should avoid calling directly yourself:
+These are the methods that the *startExp* method calls; you should not need to use these yourself:

 | Method Name | Description |
 | --- | --- |